 In order to take the test, you must have a primary form of ID that contains your signature and a recent photograph of you and a secondary form of ID with your signature.
 If proper identification is not shown, you will not be allowed to take the test, and you may not reschedule your appointment.
 Fees will not be reimbursed.

 - Arrive at the test center 30 minutes prior to your scheduled testing time.

-- The exam is computerized and lasts four hours and fifteen minutes with one ten minute mandatory break approximately two hours into the test.
+- The exam is computerized and lasts approximately 6 hours with two optional 10-minute breaks.

 - Some questions count toward the overall score.

 - Some questions are not counted and serve as potential questions for future exams.

 - You may not use your own calculator; one will be provided for you.

 - Minimum passing score of 75; this is not a percentage.

 - All questions must be answered in order, and you may not go back to a question or change an answer once it has been submitted.